System (User) Configuration¶

 Switching this setting on or off breaks existing volumes.
 They need to be migrated manually.

-dont_sync_unimportant_src: Or[‘auto’, bool]
+- dont_sync_unimportant_src: Or[‘auto’, bool]

-Normally all Commands and Services get access to the entire source directory of a project as volume.
-If this setting is enabled, unimportant_paths that are defined in the App are not updated on the host system when changed by the volume.
-This means changes to these files are not available, but file access speeds may be drastically increased on some platforms.
+unimportant_pathsthat are defined in the App are not updated on the host system when changed by the volume.
+This means changes to these files are not available, but file access speeds may be drastically increased on some platforms.“auto” enables this feature on Mac and Windows, when using the Docker container backend.

 This feature can be safely switched on or off.
 Projects need to be restarted for this to take effect.